Bjoggis-Studios/flux-control/README.md

 k3d cluster delete juice
 ```

-### The commands below is ranin the setup function, but kept here for easy access.
+### The commands below is ran in the setup function, but kept here for easy access.

 The following command will create a value that contains the json data
 Set that value as a environment variable before running the kustomize build command.